openlegend/core-rules/core/SRD.md

 ## Swimming

 **Cost:** 1 point

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: None

-**Description**

-You are made for the water and can swim at surprising speeds, with the aptitude of a fish.
+**Description:** You are made for the water and can swim at surprising speeds, with the aptitude of a fish. \newline

-**Effect**

-You gain a swimming speed equal to your base speed and do not need to make any special action rolls to maintain this base speed.
+**Effect:** You gain a swimming speed equal to your base speed and do not need to make any special action rolls to maintain this base speed.

 ## Tough as Nails (I - II)

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Fortitude 3
 -   **Tier 2**: Fortitude 5

-**Description**

-You have a remarkable ability to shrug off pain and punishment that would take down lesser heroes.
+**Description:** You have a remarkable ability to shrug off pain and punishment that would take down lesser heroes. \newline

-**Effect**

-You permanently gain 5 extra hit points per tier of this feat you possess.
+**Effect:** You permanently gain 5 extra hit points per tier of this feat you possess.

+## Two Weapon Brute

+**Cost:** 3 points
+\
+**Prerequisites:**

+-   **Tier 1**:
+    -   Agility 4
+    -   Might 5
+    -   Multi-Attack Specialist

+**Description:**  Being both physically powerful and incredibly agile, as such, you are able to wield a weapon in one-hand that requires two hands for others.

+**Effect:** You can wield weapons with the two-handed property in one hand and you gain the benefits of both the two-handed and one-handed property while doing so.
+This means that you gain a total of Advantage 2 when wielding a two-handed weapon in each hand, Advantage 1 from the power of a two-handed weapon + Advantage 1 from having one weapon in each hand.

 ## Two Weapon Defense

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:
     -   Agility 4
     -   Multi-Attack Specialist

-**Description**

-Your mastery of two weapon fighting allows you not only to come at your foes with a flurry of attacks, but also shield yourself exceptionally well with your off-hand weapon.
+**Description:** Your mastery of two weapon fighting allows you not only to come at your foes with a flurry of attacks, but also shield yourself exceptionally well by deflecting incoming attacks with your weapons. \newline

-**Effect**

-When you have a weapon in each hand, you gain a +2 armor bonus.
+**Effect:** When you have a weapon in each hand, you gain a +2 armor bonus.
 This feat cannot be used in conjunction with a shield.

 ## Unending Charm

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Influence 4

-**Description**

-Your charm is so potent that your victims may become permanently enthralled by you.
+**Description:** Your charm is so potent that your victims may become permanently enthralled by you. \newline

-**Effect**

-When you invoke the charmed bane, targets who do not make their resist roll within 24 hours of being afflicted become permanently affected by the bane.
+**Effect:** When you invoke the charmed bane, targets who do not make their resist roll within 24 hours of being afflicted become permanently affected by the bane.
 They do not receive any more resist rolls to shake themselves free of the effect.
 Other supernatural effects like a dispel boon can